istio/istio.io/content/en/news/releases/1.9.x/announcing-1.9/_index.md

 ## Istio 1.9 Upgrade Survey

 If you have completed your upgrade to Istio 1.9, we would like to hear from you!
-Please take a few minutes to respond to our brief [survey](https://forms.gle/JSPcDkF7NzkXsYRS8) to tell us our we're doing!
+Please take a few minutes to respond to our brief [survey](https://forms.gle/JSPcDkF7NzkXsYRS8) to tell us how we're doing.